intel/ai-reference-models/datasets/data_connector/data_connector/aws/README.md

 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS.

-## Hot to get your access key ID and secret access key
+How to get your access key ID and secret access key
+---

 1. Open the IAM console at https://console.aws.amazon.com/iam/.
 2. On the navigation menu, choose Users.